How We Discovered the Best Meal Delivery Service

 So amidst this Dinner Rut, we talked about the option of signing up for a meal delivery service.
 Joe was not initially into it.
 He started doing a bunch of calculations that illustrated how we could eat for cheaper than 10 bucks a meal.
 And he was correct.
 Of course we can eat for cheaper than 10 bucks per meal.
-But after receiving out first meal kit, we realized that cheap dinners is not really the point here.
+But after receiving out first meal kit, we realized that cheap dinners are not really the point here.

 We got our first delivery from Blue Apron and were very pleased.
 We were ecstatic about not having to go to the grocery store, we loved being able to choose our meals ahead of time on the nifty app, and we appreciated getting our first week for only 30 bucks.

 Then we got greedy and looked up all the other meal delivery services that were offering deals for first-timers.
 And there are LOTS of them.
 So we paused Blue Apron and tried out Hello Fresh, Home Chef, Green Chef, Marley Spoon, Gobble, Plated, and Sun Basket.